 We are mindful that legal costs can be a burden but the collaborative process is often a lot less expensive than court proceedings and we will provide you with an outcome that you have agreed to rather than one opposed upon you.

-If you require further help and advice and would like to discuss further how Hunt & Coombs can help you with the collaborative law process or any other area of family law please contact our Family Team by:
+If you require further help and advice and would like to discuss how Hunt & Coombs can help you with the collaborative law process or any other area of family law please contact our Family Law Services & Divorce Team on: